Chasmed world Unclassified, (Koronus Expanse map)

 Eldar craftworld, working to save the sector from falling under dominion of ruinous powers.

-Trap world of Karrad Val, stratagem of Chaos Reaver commander to lure imperial fleet to annihilation.
+Trap world of Karrad Val, Unbeholden Reaches.
+Sratagem of Chaos Reaver commander to lure imperial fleet to annihilation.

-Prison world Shajol, resource planet for Chorda dynasty for organ transplants.
+Prison world Shajol, Heathen Stars.
+Resource planet for Chorda dynasty for organ transplants.
+Colonized by pre-Imperial humans with advanced medical science.
 Also destination for rich who thought they would buy a ticket to the paradise world.

 Ancient artificial wormhole creating passage between Koronus Expanse and Jericho Reach